 I am a physician, a writer and a mother.
 My art limns the places where those worlds intersect.
 My work has been published in the New York Times, the Boston Globe, The Writer magazine, Poets & Writers and many other venues.
 I am the author of two memoirs and an essay anthology.
 I have led writing workshops at the University of Iowa's The Examined Life conference and Harvard University's Improving Healthcare Leadership, Communication and Outcomes through Writing and Publishing, as well as at Grub Street and the Muse & the Marketplace in Boston.
 I am also the book review editor for Doctors Who Create.
 I believe in the transformative power of narrative.
 As the inaugural Writer in Residence of the Lawrence Family Medicine Residency program, I engage physicians in close readings of literary works and reflective writing exercises as a means of deepening understanding of ourselves, our patients, and each other.
 I am excited to join the team here at Snapdragon Journal with its mission of healing through art.

 As a former Inclusion Advocate, I see myself as a storyteller and lifelong student of social justice.

 I hold a B.A. in Writing and Global Studies from Cedar Crest College.
 Additionally, I hold an MFA in Creative Non-Fiction from Bay Path University.

 In my own writing, I explore the following themes; community, identity, nature, and racial awareness.
 My work has been featured in the Reads & Eats online literary journal.
 I am excited to be under the guidance of Snapdragon: A Journal of Art and Healing team.

 Want to work with us?

-We have year-round opportunities for volunteers to help with social media.
+We have year-round opportunities for volunteers and interns to help with social media.